(1) How do I create an AUTOINCREMENT field.

-Here is the long answer: If you declare a column of a table to be INTEGER PRIMARY KEY, then whenever you insert a NULL into that column of the table, the NULL is automatically converted into an integer which is one greater than the largest value of that column over all other rows in the table, or 1 if the table is empty.
-(If the largest possible integer key, 9223372036854775807, then an unused key value is chosen at random.)
+Longer answer: If you declare a column of a table to be INTEGER PRIMARY KEY, then whenever you insert a NULL into that column of the table, the NULL is automatically converted into an integer which is one greater than the largest value of that column over all other rows in the table, or 1 if the table is empty.
+Or, if the largest existing integer key 9223372036854775807 is in use then an unused key value is chosen at random.
 For example, suppose you have a table like this:CREATE TABLE t1( a INTEGER PRIMARY KEY, b INTEGER );

 With this table, the statementINSERT INTO t1 VALUES(NULL,123);

 is logically equivalent to saying:INSERT INTO t1 VALUES((SELECT max(a) FROM t1)+1,123);

 There is a function named sqlite3_last_insert_rowid() which will return the integer key for the most recent insert operation.